 1. Adverse Effects of Shaving a Dog

-There are a number of proven negative outcomes to shaving a dog’s coat.
+There are a number of proven negative outcomes for shaving a dog’s coat.
 However, not all of these undesirable effects are present in every case.
 Indeed, I’ve had some readers state that their dog experienced no adverse effects from shaving!
-Although I have no reason to doubt these reports, they must be viewed as fortunate exceptions
+Although I have no reason to doubt these reports, they must be viewed as fortunate exceptions.

-Here are the most frequently observed negative outcomes from shaving a German Shepherd, or other double-coated dog:
+Here are the most frequently observed negative outcomes from shaving a German Shepherd, or another double-coated dog:

 - Excess sun exposure/heatstroke.
 A dog’s coat is provided by nature to provide cooling in the summer, and warming in winter.
 Plus the coat provides a physical barrier against direct sun exposure.

 - Vulnerability to insect bites.
 Remove a dog’s coat, and it’s sensitive, unprotected skin becomes a target.

 - Failure of coat to grow back to its original body and look.
 Even with a one-time shaving, some dog’s coats will never grow back well.
 The regrowth can be thin, uneven, and often displays both these issues.